lmangall/push_swap/README.md

 # Yet to do
 - implement a small number algo ?
+- add a test to check if already sorted
 - Use tester
 - Fix leaks
 - polish and check makefile